yukama18/sonic_char_store/README.md

 #### User Stories

 - As a user, I want to be able to start the game and obtain a random amount of coins.
+- As a user, I want to be able to see how many coins I currently have.
+- As a user, I want to be able to view all the characters available, and all the characters I own.
-- As a user, I want to be able to select a character and add it to the list of characters I own.
+- As a user, I want to be able to add a character to the list of characters I own.
 - As a user, I want to be able to select a character and view how much it costs to power up/purchase it.
-- As a user, I want to be able to select a character and power up their traits, or purchase it.
+- As a user, I want to be able to select a character and power up/purchase it.
-- As a user, I want to be able to select a character and view their list of traits and the levels of each trait.
-- As a user, I want to be able to view all the characters I own and all the characters I don't yet own.
-- As a user, I want to be able to see how many coins I still have.